oracle-livelabs/developer/redwood-extensions/saasservice/saasservice.md

 18. In the Designer's header, click **Preview** in the top right:
 											  ![Image alt text](images/preview.png)

 	This opens a new tab in your browser where you can see your running app, complete with our table populated with data.

 At this point you may want to play around with your live app, using different keywords to filter the list by organization name.
-Also, notice the smart pagination that occurs when you scroll through the records in the table; records are fetched only as needed.
+Also, notice the smart pagination that occurs when you scroll through the records in the table; that is, records are fetched only as needed.
 											  ![Image alt text](images/results.png)

-Now that we have a running page that fetches data, the next step is to add pages that will allow us to edit the data and update the Oracle's SaaS business object.
+Now that we have a running page that fetches data, the next step is to add pages that will allow us to edit the data, which means updating the Oracle's SaaS business object behind the scenes.

 ## Learn More